 Communication with the medical consultant and/or the public health authorities will be provided for families and staff as needed in the event of an outbreak of any communicable disease or public concern.
-For daily attendance, the children must be free of symptoms of illness.
+For daily attendance, the children must be free of symptoms of illness for 24 hours.